momentum-mod/website/libs/backend/dto/README.md

 set in constructors or initializers - they are set by class-transformer's `plainToInstance` when they are instantiated.

+The layers of Prisma > Models > Validators/Transformers is quite ugly, and class-validator is slow, so this will likely be significantly refactored in the future.

 The overall structure for this and related libraries works like this:
 - `@momentum/types`: *Only* type definitions such as type aliases and interfaces.
 Essentially, only stuff compiled out during Typescript